With no monthly service charges and money back on ATM fees, Alliant High-Rate Checking really pays.

 Dietary restrictions: All ingredients are produced in facilities that also process eggs, milk, fish, shellfish, tree nuts, peanuts, wheat and soy.

-Discounts: Get $30 off your first order.
+Discounts: Get $20 off your first four boxes.

 Also of note: Home Chef offers “premium meals” that are sold at a higher price, like holiday specials with multiple side dishes and a dessert.